Robin0815/face_recognition_examples/README.md

 afterwards you should be able to use the library

-For a good understanding of fae recognition algorithms I recommend the OpenCV dcumentation:
+For a good understanding of face recognition algorithms I recommend the OpenCV dcumentation:
 Face detection [https://docs.opencv.org/3.4/db/d28/tutorial_cascade_classifier.html]
 Face recognition [https://docs.opencv.org/3.4/da/d60/tutorial_face_main.html]